safinaskar/gavin/README-EN.markdown

 then type `linux16 (hd0,1)/<PATH>/kernel` (substituting appropriate harddrive/partition numbers & path), then `initrd16 (hd0,1)/<PATH>/fs.tar`, and finally `boot`.

 * Assuming the OS has booted, what can you do now?
 Well, start by trying `sh`, to open another shell.
 Then, try `vi mkkernel.c`, to open up the kernel source in a text file viewer
 (up/down or PgUp/PgDown to scroll).
-Also try `prim`, it is written by the IOCCC judges.
+Also try `prim`.
 Note that all provided applications have windows of the same size, and that open in the top left corner of the screen, so you may need drag the windows around a bit to tell them apart.
 * To shut down -- just hit the power button. :-)